Share markets gripped by caution as U.S. inflation data awaited - Up News Info

 Article content

 “We note that several banks are adjusting their forecast higher at the very last minute, all referring to the upside risk for rents.
-In fact, house prices are rising fast and, historically, rents have been correlated to house prices in the longer term,” said Allenspach.
+In fact, house prices are rising fast and, historically, rents have been correlated to house prices in the longer term,” said Markus Allenspach, Julius Baer’s head of fixed income research.

+“We hear…that car producers are cutting their production but maintain their profit targets.
+This implies higher selling prices – in sharp contrast to the economists’ expectation that prices of used and new cars will fall back soon.”

-The prospect of a corporate tax rise in the United States from 21% to 26.5% as part of a $3.5 trillion budget bill remains front and center for investors.
+The prospect of a corporate tax hike in the United States from 21% to 26.5% as part of a $3.5 trillion budget bill remains front and center for investors.

 Goldman Sachs estimates a tax rate increase to 25% plus half of the proposed hike in foreign income tax rates could shave 5% off S&P500 earnings in 2022.